Merge a Logo with an Image using ControlNet

-In this tutorial, we will use Stable Diffusion, ControlNet and the Diffusers Python library to merge a logo with AI generated images.
-The code has been implemented on Google Colab, but you can execute it on your system as well if you have access to a decent GPU.
+In this tutorial, we will use Stable Diffusion, ControlNet and the Diffusers Python library to merge a logo into an AI generated image.

 What is ControlNet?